 - by learning specific processes and contents

-- through provocation to stimulate participated reactions within the organization
+- challenging them to stimulate participated reactions within the organization

 - via the organisation’s or a team’s identity